October 26, 2025 • by David Tenneson / Photography: HNS Sports

 Georgia Tech has a special connection with Jones’ home course, boasting a number of historic past members including Bobby Jones and Perry Adair, who essentially started the Georgia Tech golf program; Watts Gunn, who earned the school’s first championship medalist honors in 1927; and 1934 championship medalist Charlie Yates, who not only was the low amateur in the inaugural Masters tournament but also so important to the East Lake Club that their No. 2 course — designed by Donald Ross — was named in his honor.
 Yates was with Jones when the legend played his final round at East Lake in 1948.

-Last year’s finals match in the women's tournament featured the two previous NCAA championship teams with Wake Forest claiming a narrow victory over Stanford to become the only team (men or women) to follow up an NCAA championship with an East Lake Cup title.
+In 2023, Wake Forest became the only team (men or women) to follow up an NCAA championship with an East Lake Cup title, claiming a narrow victory over Stanford in the final.